nautobot/nautobot-app-secrets-providers/docs/admin/providers/bitwarden_setup.md

 - Use the Bitwarden web UI or `bw get item <id>` to inspect available fields and field labels.
 - The Nautobot UI also queries available custom field names (see the provider's view tests for behavior).

+UI enhancement: item name display

+- When you enter a valid `secret_id` in the Parameters form (or load a page with a pre-filled `secret_id`), Nautobot will perform a quick, non-blocking lookup of the Bitwarden item and append the item's name to the `secret_id` help text.
+This is useful to confirm you're referencing the expected item before saving.
+- The secret name is shown with a theme-aware green highlight so it remains readable on both light and dark themes.
+This display is informational only and does not alter the stored secret parameters.
+- The dedicated "Fetch Fields from Bitwarden" button continues to be the explicit action used to populate available custom field names; it remains unchanged.

 ## Troubleshooting

 - "Bitwarden CLI responded with HTTP <code>": check `BW_CLI_URL`, the `secret_id`, and the CLI server logs.